 Season 2, Episode 8: "Treasure of the Found Lamp!"
 5/7/19

-Appearances by: Johnny Ottoman and Randy Ottoman
+Appearances by: Johnny Ottoman and Randy Ottoman (on television)

 Plot: When a mysterious figure comes calling for his lost lamp, Scrooge and Webby must distract him while the nephews attempt to track it down.